simonepri/upash/readme.md

 - Step by step [migration guide](#migrating-your-existing-password-hashing-solution)
 - Comprehensive list of supported [hashing algorithms](#recommended-algorithms-implementations)

+Do you believe that this is useful?
+Has it saved you time?
+Or maybe you simply like it?
+If so, support my work with a Star ⭐️.

 ## Usage
 The upash solution is straight-forward but it is important to follow all the steps carefully.